π²π² Myanmar

 Issued by πΊπΈ

-Updated Country Summary, to include information about implementation of a conscription law, and changes to the “If you decide to travel to Burma” section.
+Updated to reflect changes to risk indicators, restrictions on U.S. government personnel, and the “If you decide to travel to Burma” section.

-COUNTRY SUMMARY: The Burma military regime detained and deposed elected government officials in a February 2021 coup d'état.
-Protests and demonstrations against military rule continue, often on significant dates.
-The military has responded to those protests by arbitrarily detaining individuals and with the indiscriminate use of deadly force against protesters and bystanders.
+Country Summary: The Burma military regime deposed elected leaders and officials in a February 2021 coup d'état.
+Protests and demonstrations against military rule can occur on significant dates.
+The military has responded to those protests with violence and by arbitrarily detaining protesters and bystanders.

-Civil unrest and armed conflict occur throughout Burma.
-The level of civil unrest and armed conflict varies significantly between and within states and regions and may change at any time.
+Armed conflicts occur throughout Burma, and the potential for civil unrest is high.
+The level of armed conflict and civil unrest varies significantly between and within states and regions and may change at any time.

 Improvised explosive devices (IEDs) are used in the ongoing armed conflicts, including within the greater Rangoon area.
-From January to December 2023, the U.S. Embassy in Rangoon calculated an average of fifteen IEDs per month detonated against regime targets, while an average of eight unexploded IEDs were discovered and safely disposed of per month by security authorities.
-Outside of Rangoon, there have been IED attacks against checkpoints and other critical infrastructure.
+From January to December 2024, the U.S. Embassy in Rangoon calculated an average of 21 explosions per month detonated against regime personnel and facilities in Rangoon.
+Outside of Rangoon, there have been IED attacks against checkpoints and military, administrative, and police facilities.

-Local law enforcement officials may detain and/or deport U.S. citizens for speaking out or protesting against the military regime, including on their personal social media accounts, and for sending private electronic messages critical of the military regime.
-Facebook and X (Twitter) are banned in Burma.
-Police have sought bribes from individuals using a virtual private network (VPN) to access social media sites even though VPN use is legal.
+Local law enforcement officials may also detain and/or deport U.S. citizens for speaking out or protesting against the military regime, including on their personal social media accounts, and for sending private electronic messages critical of the military regime, regardless of whether they were physically in Burma when they did so.

 Read the Country Information page for additional information on travel to Burma.